Travel guide

 Go to the best eSIM for Australia or directly to the product for Australia and New Zealand.
 In major cities and tourist routes, coverage is excellent; in the Australian outback, it's more limited, so download offline maps if you venture off the beaten path.

-Since flights to Oceania often include a layover in Asia or the Middle East, many people combine an Australia and New Zealand eSIM with a separate plan for the transit country, or simply opt for a global eSIM if they'll be connected for hours at the layover airport.
-Think about your complete route, including layovers, before deciding on a plan: it prevents you from running out of data right on the longest connection of your trip.
+Since flights to Oceania usually include a layover in Asia or the Middle East, many people combine an eSIM for Australia and New Zealand with a separate plan for the transit country, or simply use a global eSIM if they will be connected for hours at the layover airport.
+Think about the complete route, including layovers, before deciding on a plan: it prevents you from running out of data right at the longest connection of your trip.

-If your trip spans several continents or you're traveling around the world, forget about buying a plan per country: a global eSIM covers over 120 countries with a single installation.
-It's the option for digital nomads, long-distance travelers, and those with chained layovers in very different destinations.
-You get slightly less GB per euro compared to a country-specific eSIM, but you gain the convenience of not managing anything for months.
+If your trip touches several continents or you're going around the world, forget about buying a plan per country: a global eSIM covers over 120 countries with a single installation.
+It's the option for digital nomads, long-distance travelers, and anyone chaining layovers in very different destinations.
+You lose some GB per euro compared to a country eSIM, but you gain the convenience of not managing anything for months.

-To see if it fits your needs, check out our guide to eSIM for around the world travel and, if you work while traveling, the one for eSIM for digital nomads.
-Many global eSIMs can be topped up without changing the card, so you start with a plan and extend it as you go.
+To see if it fits you, check out our guide to eSIMs for round-the-world trips and, if you work while traveling, the one for eSIMs for digital nomads.
+Many global eSIMs can be topped up without changing cards, so you can start with one plan and extend it as you go.

 How many GB to get and how to choose

-No matter the continent, the most common mistake is to have too much or too little data.
-As a quick reference per week of travel with normal use (maps, messaging, social media, and photos, without streaming series with data), this table will guide you:
+Whatever the continent, the most common mistake is to either have too much or too little data.
+As a quick reference for a week of travel with normal use (maps, messaging, social media, and photos, without streaming series with data), this table will help you:

 Trip type Duration Estimated data Best plan

-Single country getaway 4-7 days 3-5 GB Country eSIM
+Getaway to 1 country 4-7 days 3-5 GB Country eSIM

 Route through 1 continent 2-4 weeks 10-15 GB Regional eSIM

-One final piece of advice that applies to all continents: activate the eSIM only when you land, not before, because on many plans, the day counter starts with the first use.
-Install it at home with Wi-Fi (it's saved without being used) and turn it on when you arrive at your destination.
-Leave your Spanish SIM's roaming off to avoid surprises, and if your plan runs short, remember that most eSIMs can be topped up without changing cards or scanning a new QR code.
+One last tip that applies to all continents: activate your eSIM only when you land, not before, because with many plans, the day counter starts with the first use.
+Install it at home with Wi-Fi (it will be saved without being used) and turn it on when you arrive at your destination.
+Keep your Spanish SIM's roaming turned off to avoid unpleasant surprises, and if your plan runs short, remember that most eSIMs can be topped up without changing cards or scanning a new QR.
 With these three habits, you'll make the most of any plan, regardless of the region.

 Is there an eSIM that works on all continents?

 Yes.
 Global eSIMs cover more than 120 countries across all continents with a single installation.
-They are ideal for around-the-world trips, digital nomads, and long-distance travel with layovers in very different regions.
-In return, they offer slightly less GB per euro than a single-country eSIM.
+They are ideal for round-the-world trips, digital nomads, and long-distance travel with layovers in very different regions.
+In return, they offer slightly fewer GB per euro than a single-country eSIM.

 Is a regional eSIM or a country eSIM better?

-If you're staying within one country, that country's eSIM is cheaper and comes with more GB.
-If you're crossing several borders within the same continent, a regional one saves you from changing plans in each country.
+If you're staying within one country, that country's eSIM is cheaper and offers more GB.
+If you're crossing several borders on the same continent, a regional one saves you from changing plans in each country.
 Choose regional when your trip covers three or more countries in the same area; otherwise, the country-specific one wins.

 Where roaming is most expensive: outside the EU.
-North America, Oceania, Africa, the Middle East, and much of Asia and Latin America have very high roaming rates for Spanish lines, so an eSIM saves a lot.
-Within the EU, Spaniards already have free roaming, but an eSIM can still be worthwhile if your plan offers little data.
+North America, Oceania, Africa, the Middle East, and a good part of Asia and Latin America have very high roaming rates for Spanish lines, so an eSIM saves a lot.
+Within the EU, Spanish travelers already have free roaming, but an eSIM still makes sense if your plan offers little data.

-Can I use the same eSIM on two consecutive continents?
+Can I use the same eSIM on two continents consecutively?

 Only if it's a global eSIM or a regional one that covers both.
 A European eSIM will not work in Asia, for example.
-If your route jumps continents, choose a global plan that includes all your destinations and check the list of covered countries before purchasing to avoid running out of data when crossing.
+If your route jumps continents, choose a global plan that includes all your destinations and check the list of covered countries before buying so you don't run out of data when crossing.

 Is coverage good on all continents?

 In cities, tourist areas, and main routes, yes, on any continent, because the eSIM relies on the best local operators.
-In deserts, jungles, the high seas, or very rural areas, the signal will be limited, just like with any SIM.
-For those segments, download offline maps and save key contacts offline.
+In deserts, jungles, open seas, or very rural areas, the signal will be limited, just like with any SIM.
+For those stretches, download offline maps and save key contacts offline.

-How many GB do I need for a long trip across a continent?
+How many GB do I need for a long route through a continent?

-For a 2-4 week trip across a continent with normal use, estimate around 10-15 GB.
-If you make a lot of video calls or upload videos, go up to 15-20 GB or a high-data monthly plan.
-Many eSIMs can be topped up without changing cards, so you can start with a buffer and extend as you go.
+For a 2-4 week route through a continent with normal use, estimate about 10-15 GB.
+If you make a lot of video calls or upload videos, increase to 15-20 GB or a high-data monthly plan.
+Many eSIMs can be topped up without changing cards, so you can start with a good allowance and extend as you go.

 Conclusion

-Choosing an eSIM by continent boils down to a simple decision: country-specific if it's one destination, regional if you're crossing borders within the same area, global if your trip touches several continents.
-With that compass and the region-specific guides linked, you'll pick the right plan and avoid abusive roaming charges wherever you are.
-Choose your continent and travel connected with the eSIM that best fits your route.
+Choosing an eSIM by continent boils down to a simple decision: country if it's one destination, regional if you cross borders within the same area, global if your trip touches several continents.
+With this compass and the linked guides by region, you'll pick the right plan and avoid abusive roaming charges wherever you are.
+Choose your continent and travel connected with the eSIM that best fits your itinerary.

 Marc González Sáez